Chapter 10:

 “Ma’am, I have no idea what you’re talking about.
 I was just ordered to take care of you.”

-“What, so someone could’ve chosen to NOT help?”
+“Wait, so someone could’ve chosen to NOT help me?”

 “Sorry, I’m just tired.
 I literally almost died like, maybe five times.”

 Kitezh wasn’t telling the truth.
-She just said that just so she can not make a new enemy.
+She said that just so she doesn't make a new enemy.
 Kitezh really just thought about the healing vials that instantly revitalized her when she was on the verge of death.

-“I’ll be right back,” said the caretaker, and opened the door.
+“I’ll be right back,” said the caretaker, and left the room.

-“Hey, is Kitezh in there?!” yelled an annoying voice.
+“Hey, is Kitezh in there?!” yelled an annoying voice from outside.

 “No, don’t let him in.” said Kitezh.